crate/tsperf/tsperf/read/README.md

 + Also uncomment the instantiation of the `adapter` in the `get_database_adapter` function
 + Comment the `ValueError` in the line above

-This should let you start the Query Timer using `DATABASE` set to MongoDB.
+This should let you start the Query Timer using `ADAPTER` set to MongoDB.

 To add the query you want to measure add a variable containing your query to the script and pass this variable to `adapter.execute_query()` in the `start_query_run` function, instead of `config.query`.